--> --> -->

 (iv) annual (or in the case of the Deferred Compensation Account only, monthly) installments over a period of two to ten years commencing in January of the second calendar year following the calendar year in which the Participant ceases to be a director.

-If a payment option described in paragraphs (i) or (ii), above, has been elected, the amount of the lump sum with respect to the Participant’s Deferred Compensation Account shall be equal to the amount credited to the Participant’s Deferred Compensation Account as of the December 31 immediately preceding the date of the payment, and the amount of the lump sum with respect to the Participant’s Share Account shall be equal to the number of Shares credited to the Share Account as of the December 31 immediately preceding the date of payment.
-If a payment option described in paragraphs (iii) or (iv), above, has been elected, the amount of each installment with respect to the Participant’s Deferred Compensation Account shall be equal to the amount credited to the Participant’s Deferred Compensation Account as of the last day of the month immediately preceding the date of a monthly installment payment, or the December 31 immediately preceding the date of an annual installment payment, divided by the number of installment payments that have not yet been made.
-The amount of each installment with respect to the Participant’s Share Account shall be equal to the number of Shares credited to the Participant’s Share Account as of the December 31 immediately preceding the date of an annual installment payment, divided by the number of installment payments that have not yet been made.
+If a payment option described in paragraphs (i) or (ii), above, has been elected, the amount of the lump sum with respect to the Participants Deferred Compensation Account shall be equal to the amount credited to the Participants Deferred Compensation Account as of the December 31 immediately preceding the date of the payment, and the amount of the lump sum with respect to the Participants Share Account shall be equal to the number of Shares credited to the Share Account as of the December 31 immediately preceding the date of payment.
+If a payment option described in paragraphs (iii) or (iv), above, has been elected, the amount of each installment with respect to the Participants Deferred Compensation Account shall be equal to the amount credited to the Participants Deferred Compensation Account as of the last day of the month immediately preceding the date of a monthly installment payment, or the December 31 immediately preceding the date of an annual installment payment, divided by the number of installment payments that have not yet been made.
+The amount of each installment with respect to the Participants Share Account shall be equal to the number of Shares credited to the Participants Share Account as of the December 31 immediately preceding the date of an annual installment payment, divided by the number of installment payments that have not yet been made.

 A Participant may elect that his or her final payment election may control over all prior payment elections.
-If the Participant fails to elect a payment option, the amount credited to the Participant’s Individual Account shall be distributed in a lump sum in accordance with the payment option described in paragraph (i) above.
-At the time of any scheduled payment, if the amount credited to a Participant’s Deferred Compensation Account or the value of Shares credited to a Participant’s Share Account is less than $25,000, the Committee, in its sole discretion, may pay out the amount credited to the Participant’s Individual Account in a lump sum.
+If the Participant fails to elect a payment option, the amount credited to the Participants Individual Account shall be distributed in a lump sum in accordance with the payment option described in paragraph (i) above.
+At the time of any scheduled payment, if the amount credited to a Participants Deferred Compensation Account or the value of Shares credited to a Participants Share Account is less than $25,000, the Committee, in its sole discretion, may pay out the amount credited to the Participants Individual Account in a lump sum.

 8.3.
 Payment Upon Death.
-Within a reasonable period of time following the death of a Participant, the amount credited to a Participant’s Deferred Compensation Account and all of the Shares credited to the Participant’s Share Account shall be paid by the Company in a lump sum to the Participant’s Beneficiary.
-For purposes of this subsection 8.3, the amount credited to the Participant’s Deferred Compensation Account and the number of Shares credited to the Participant’s Share Account shall be determined as of the later of the date of death or the last Business Day of the month prior to the month in which the payment occurs.
+Within a reasonable period of time following the death of a Participant, the amount credited to a Participants Deferred Compensation Account and all of the Shares credited to the Participants Share Account shall be paid by the Company in a lump sum to the Participants Beneficiary.
+For purposes of this subsection 8.3, the amount credited to the Participants Deferred Compensation Account and the number of Shares credited to the Participants Share Account shall be determined as of the later of the date of death or the last Business Day of the month prior to the month in which the payment occurs.

-A Participant may designate the Beneficiary, in writing, in a form acceptable to the Committee before the Participant’s death.
-A Participant may revoke a prior designation of Beneficiary and may also designate a new Beneficiary without the consent of the previously designated Beneficiary, provided that such revocation and new designation (if any) are in writing, in a form acceptable to the Committee, and filed with the Committee before the Participant’s death.
-If the Participant does not designate a Beneficiary, or if no designated Beneficiary survives the Participant, any amount not distributed to the Participant during the Participant’s life shall be paid to the Participant’s estate in a lump sum in accordance with this subsection 8.3.
+A Participant may designate the Beneficiary, in writing, in a form acceptable to the Committee before the Participants death.
+A Participant may revoke a prior designation of Beneficiary and may also designate a new Beneficiary without the consent of the previously designated Beneficiary, provided that such revocation and new designation (if any) are in writing, in a form acceptable to the Committee, and filed with the Committee before the Participants death.
+If the Participant does not designate a Beneficiary, or if no designated Beneficiary survives the Participant, any amount not distributed to the Participant during the Participants life shall be paid to the Participants estate in a lump sum in accordance with this subsection 8.3.

 8.4.
 Payment on Unforeseeable Emergency.
-The Committee may, in its sole discretion, direct payment to a Participant of all or of any portion of the Participant’s Individual Account balance, notwithstanding an election under subsection 8.2 above, at any time that it determines that such Participant has an unforeseeable emergency, and then only to the extent reasonably necessary to meet the emergency.
-For purposes of this section, “unforeseeable emergency” means severe financial hardship to the Participant resulting from a sudden and unexpected illness or accident of the Participant or of a dependent of the Participant, loss of the Participant’s property due to casualty, or other similar extraordinary and unforeseeable circumstances arising as a result of events beyond the control of the Participant.
-The circumstances that will constitute an unforeseeable emergency will depend upon the facts of each case, but, in any case, payment may not be made to the extent that such hardship is, or may be, relieved —
+The Committee may, in its sole discretion, direct payment to a Participant of all or of any portion of the Participants Individual Account balance, notwithstanding an election under subsection 8.2 above, at any time that it determines that such Participant has an unforeseeable emergency, and then only to the extent reasonably necessary to meet the emergency.
+For purposes of this section, unforeseeable emergency means severe financial hardship to the Participant resulting from a sudden and unexpected illness or accident of the Participant or of a dependent of the Participant, loss of the Participants property due to casualty, or other similar extraordinary and unforeseeable circumstances arising as a result of events beyond the control of the Participant.
+The circumstances that will constitute an unforeseeable emergency will depend upon the facts of each case, but, in any case, payment may not be made to the extent that such hardship is, or may be, relieved

 (i) through reimbursement or compensation by insurance or otherwise,

-(ii) by liquidation of the Participant’s assets, to the extent the liquidation of such assets would not itself cause severe financial hardship, or
+(ii) by liquidation of the Participants assets, to the extent the liquidation of such assets would not itself cause severe financial hardship, or

 (iii) by cessation of deferrals under the Plan.

-Examples of what are not considered to be unforeseeable emergencies include the need to send a Participant’s child to college or the desire to purchase a home.
+Examples of what are not considered to be unforeseeable emergencies include the need to send a Participants child to college or the desire to purchase a home.

 8.5.
 Payment of Cash in Lieu of Shares.
-If at any time the Committee shall determine that payment of Shares to a Participant (or a Participant’s Beneficiary) or the ownership or subsequent disposition of such Shares by such Participant or Beneficiary may violate or conflict with any applicable law or regulation, the Committee may, in its discretion, pay all or a portion of the Participant’s Share Account in cash.
+If at any time the Committee shall determine that payment of Shares to a Participant (or a Participants Beneficiary) or the ownership or subsequent disposition of such Shares by such Participant or Beneficiary may violate or conflict with any applicable law or regulation, the Committee may, in its discretion, pay all or a portion of the Participants Share Account in cash.
 In this case, the amount of cash shall be determined with reference to the average of the high and low trading price for Shares on the December 31 next preceding the date of payment, or if Shares are not traded on that day, the next preceding trading day.

 Section 9.
 Ownership of Shares.